jwds1978/jwds1978.github.io/_posts/2017-04-22-military-bloggers.md

 <p>
-  Blogging was cool&hellip;&nbsp; Everybody was doing it.&nbsp; However, in the later years of this period, mil-blogging began to decline &#8212; as did all blogging.&nbsp; That's because Facebook happened&hellip;&nbsp; Tumblr happened&hellip;&nbsp; Twitter happened&hellip;&nbsp; Tablets and small-screens happened.&nbsp; Blogging turned into yesterday's news.&nbsp; However, mil-blogging isn't dead &#8212; no more than journalism is anyhow.&nbsp; It may be evolving, we might not recognize it, but it as sure as Hell ain't dead yet though.
+  Blogging was cool&hellip;&nbsp; Everybody was doing it.&nbsp; However, in the later years of this period, mil-blogging began to decline &#8212; as did all blogging.&nbsp; That's because Facebook happened&hellip;&nbsp; Tumblr happened&hellip;&nbsp; Twitter happened&hellip;&nbsp; Tablets and small-screens happened.&nbsp; Blogging turned into yesterday's news.&nbsp; However, mil-blogging isn't dead &#8212; at least, no more than journalism is.&nbsp; It may be evolving, we might not recognize it, but it as sure as Hell ain't dead yet though.
 </p>
 <p>
-  The third wave of mil-blogging?&nbsp; You're soaking in it.&nbsp; The third wave of mil-blogging (2014 &#8211; Present) is being driven by new blogging platforms, which de-emphasize comments sections &#8212; once the engines of blog-traffic and engagement &#8212; and, focus on a providing to readers a professional-looking (although, somewhat generic) and tablet-friendly visual experience.&nbsp; The focus is back on words and content and reasoned argument.&nbsp; Authors are often policy analysts, strategists, and/or other communicators.
+  The third wave of mil-blogging?&nbsp; You're soaking in it.&nbsp; The third wave (2014 &#8211; Present) of mil-blogging is being driven by new blogging platforms, which de-emphasize comments sections &#8212; once the engines of blog-traffic and engagement &#8212; and, focus on providing to readers a professional-looking (although, somewhat generic) and tablet-friendly visual experience.&nbsp; The focus is back, on words and content, and reasoned argument.&nbsp; Authors are often policy analysts, strategists, and/or other communicators.
 </p>
 <p>
-  As I've observed, &quot;journaling&quot; and &quot;journalism&quot; share root words.&nbsp; It's all about documenting events, making informed arguments, and sharing stories.&nbsp; Using that definition, I was blogging before there was an Internet.&nbsp; And, I'll be blogging long after the Internet is put up onto cinder blocks, as the media and technology change.
+  As I've observed, &quot;journaling&quot; and &quot;journalism&quot; share root words.&nbsp; It's all about documenting events, making informed arguments, and sharing stories.&nbsp; Using that definition, I was blogging before there was an Internet.&nbsp; And, I'll be blogging long after the Internet is put-up onto cinder blocks, as the media and technology change.
 </p>
 <p>
-  The writing is the thing.&nbsp; With humour&hellip;&nbsp; With argument&hellip;&nbsp; With news-you-can-use.&nbsp; Even, with poetry.&nbsp; At some level, it doesn't matter what you're writing, only that you're engaged in the conversation.&nbsp; That's particularly important as we try to stitch together what the last two wars have meant to our countries and their militaries &#8212; and, how we move-out smartly from here.&nbsp; Every type of writing &#8212; literary, genre, professional, academic, journalistic &#8212; is an opportunity to bridge the civil-military divide.
+  The writing is the thing.&nbsp; With humour&hellip;&nbsp; With argument&hellip;&nbsp; With news-you-can-use&hellip;&nbsp; Even, with poetry.&nbsp; At some
+  level, it doesn't matter what you're writing, only that you're engaged in the conversation.&nbsp; That's particularly important as we try to stitch together what the last two wars have meant to our countries and their militaries &#8212; and, how we move-out smartly from here.&nbsp; Every type of writing &#8212;
+  literary, genre, professional, academic, journalistic &#8212; is an opportunity to bridge the civil-military divide.
 </p>
 <p>
+  Recently, a group of movers, shooters, and communicators established an on-line confederation called
+  <a href="{{ site.url }}{{ page.url }}#cite-the-military-writers-guild" rel="me" title="The Military Writers Guild">The Military Writers Guild</a>.&nbsp; I'm
-  Recently, a group of movers, shooters, and communicators established an on-line confederation called the Military Writers Guild.&nbsp; I'm pleased to find that it seems to be a mix of young turks and salty dogs.&nbsp; There are digital immigrants and digital natives.&nbsp; There are soldiers and sailors and fellow travelers &#8212; and all of them, naturally, are story-tellers.
+  pleased to find that it seems to be a mix of young turks and salty dogs.&nbsp; There are digital immigrants and digital natives.&nbsp; There are soldiers and sailors and fellow travelers &#8212; and all of them, naturally, are story-tellers.
 </p>
 <p>
-  The mil-blog isn't dead!&nbsp; Long live the mil-blog!&nbsp; And, keep writing!
+  The mil-blog isn't dead &#8212; long live the mil-blog &#8212; and, keep writing!
 </p>
 <p>
   &nbsp;